 Practice Games #13 – Take-out Doubles: When to use them and how to respond to show accurate point count and communicate effectively.
 Are you using doubles often enough?

 Practice Games #14 – Reverses, Jump Shifts, “New Minor Forcing” and “4th Suit Forcing.”
 Very useful bids when you need to send a message to your partner to keep bidding.
 Be careful you do not use them by mistake.
 Know when to use them and when not to use them.

 If you wish to purchase these practice games for beginner/intermediate players, please click on the “Buy Now” button below and follow the prompts to pay with PayPal or a credit/debit card.
-The cost is $20 US for all four sets, Practice Games #11-#14, each set has 16 games.
-Within 24 hours or sooner, you should receive an email from me with a password which allows you to access the files and download them.
-(See right-hand side menu with downloads.)
-Included is a handout/review sheet for each set which is useful for your own personal studying or for distributing to your class of enthusiastic bridge learners.
+The cost is $20 US for all four sets, each set with 16 games, enough for a morning or afternoon of bridge.
+After purchasing, you will receive an email from me with a password which allows you to access the files and download them.
+(See menu at top of page – Downloads.)

 To recap, your purchase of $20 US includes: Practice Games #11 – Competitive Bidding (16 games) Practice Games #12 – NT Bidding and Strategies (16 games) Practice Games #13 – Take-out Doubles (16 games) Practice Games #14 – Reverses, Jump Shifts, new minor and 4th suit forcing (16 games) Click on the “Buy Now” button below to purchase with credit card or PayPal.